Mediterranean and Middle East theatre of World War II: Allied reply

-North Africa
+Western Desert

 During 1941, the British launched several offensives to push back the Axis forces in North Africa.
 Operation Brevity failed as did Operation Battleaxe but Operation Crusader, the third and larger offensive was launched at the end of the year.
 Over December 1941 into early 1942, Allied forces pushed the Italian-German forces back through Libya to roughly the limit of the previous Operation Compass advance.
-Taking advantage of the Allied position, German forces counter-attacked and pushed back the Allies to Gazala, west of Tobruk.
+Taking advantage of the Allied position, German and Italian forces counter-attacked and pushed back the Allies to Gazala, west of Tobruk.
 As both sides prepared offensives, the Axis forces struck first and inflicted a big defeat upon the Allied forces during the Battle of Gazala.
 The routed Allied forces retreated to Egypt where they made a stand at El Alamein.

 Following the First Battle of El Alamein, which had stalled the Axis advance into Egypt, British forces went onto the offensive in October.
 The Second Battle of El Alamein marked a watershed in the Western Desert Campaign and turned the tide in the North African Campaign.
 It ended the Axis threat to Egypt, the Suez Canal and of gaining access to the Middle Eastern and Persian oil fields via North Africa.
-As the Eighth Army pushed west across the desert, capturing Libya, German forces occupied southern France and landed in Tunisia.
+As the Eighth Army pushed west across the desert, capturing Libya, German and Italian forces occupied southern France and landed in Tunisia.
 On 8 November, Allied forces launched Operation Torch landing in various places across French North Africa.
 In December 1942, after a 101-day British blockade, French Somaliland fell to the Allies.